pat-lego/2024-forms-demo/README.md

-# Sample AEM project template
+# AEM Forms project template

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a sample project that showcases some of the functionality of AEM Forms.

+- Workflows
+- Automated Forms Conversion Service
+- Form Data Models
+- Form Components

 ## Modules